Childminder agencies in England

 How much does it cost to join a childminder agency?

 It depends on the agency.
 Childminder agencies are self-financing businesses.
 This means that they have to charge childminders and/or parents who use their services a fee.
 Each agency is likely to operate differently and provide different services priced in different ways, depending on how much childminders and parents are willing to pay.
+Some charge a joining fee and then a monthly fee.
 They are also likely to have different terms and conditions for childminders who choose to join them.
 Childminders are advised to contact their local agency for more information on fees, as well as terms and conditions.

 Do I have to join a childminder agency?